-However, this strategy can only work if the game is good enough to attract and retain the traffic.
-Some large publishers allow themselves to make fake advertisements and Apptiсa has collected several examples of such ad creatives.
+However, this strategy can only work if the game is good enough to attract and retain traffic.
+Some large publishers allow themselves to make fake advertisements, and Apptiсa has collected several examples of such ad creatives.

 The popular pay-to-win mobile game Mafia City is known for cartoon video ads that have nothing to do with the real gameplay.

 Despite hundreds of angry user reviews, the game is very successful.
-It's consistently enter the Top 10 role-playing games and gains more than million dollars in revenue every month, according to Apptica Store Intelligence.
+It consistently enters the Top 10 role-playing games and gains more than a million dollars in revenue every month, according to Apptica Store Intelligence.

 And not only Playrix releases such creatives for match-3 games...